-38
+Figure 38: Running ModelSim

 In order to make things faster we have a wave file ready.
 In the transcript window, type do wave.do press enter.
 Now type run 250 us, press enter.
-When modelsim is close to completing the 250us simulation you should see “DEED” on the transcript window, as well as some waveform above.
+When Modelsim is close to completing the 250us simulation you should see “DEED” on the transcript window, as well as some waveform above.

 Click on the Wave window, now click on Zoom Full.